You may be entitled to compensation if your landlord is carrying out works that are causing disruption to your business.

 - determine the kind of compensation you want (eg. an amount of money, rent abatement, a rent-free period or a combination of options).

-Tip: Download our guide on How to claim compensation for disruption caused by landlord’s works for a full break down of the evidence you’ll need to gather in order to make a claim.
+Tip: Read our guide: How to claim compensation for disruption caused by landlord’s works for a full break down of the evidence you’ll need to gather in order to make a claim.

 3 - Contact your landlord